verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 ## Cloud Functions vs. Lambda

 When I used Lambda, I quite liked that I could provide it a compiled binary in a zip folder.
 It felt a little old fashioned, but it definitely worked.
-Cloud Functions works with a little more magic.
+Cloud Functions works with a little more magic, the bad kind.
 Rather than provide a binary, you upload code to a [Google Cloud Storage](https://cloud.google.com/storage) bucket, and that sets up a [Cloud Build](https://cloud.google.com/build) trigger, which runs a preconfigured script against the code in question depending on your chosen runtime.
 Getting even a simple Cloud Function to upload via Terraform proved very difficult for me.

-The long and short of it is, while nearly all the examples provided work, they do so because they don't use anything but the standard library.
-If you want to use any of your own code as libraries in your Cloud Function, you basically have to have a go.mod file _per Cloud Function._ This is pretty different from how I write Go code day-to-day, where I generally have exactly one `go.mod` file per repository.
-No big whoop, it actually makes sense in part because the latest version of Go supported by Cloud Functions is 1.16, and I've been using 1.18 since release, but I can specify 1.16 in the custom mod file to maintain compatibility.
+While nearly all the provided example Cloud Function code samples work, they do so because they don't use anything but the standard library.
+If you want to use any of your own, private code as libraries in your Cloud Function, you basically have to have a go.mod file _per Cloud Function._ This is pretty different from how I write Go code day-to-day, where I generally have exactly one `go.mod` file per repository.
+No big whoop.

 Building Cloud Function artifacts [can be done with the `pack` CLI](https://buildpacks.io/docs/tools/pack/) for local testing, but you can't ship those artifacts to Cloud Functions, you can only ship raw code to be built by Cloud Build.
 Maybe it's documented somewhere, but this whole build process felt very opaque and yields confusing errors that didn't aid me in diagnosis.
 Some examples: